sat-utils/sat-api/README.md

 ## Deploy your own sat-api

-First, make sure you have AWS credentials with necessary access to AWS Lambda and AWS APIGateway (an admin level access will do enough):
+First, make sure you have AWS credentials with necessary access to AWS Lambda and AWS APIGateway (an admin level access will do enough).

+To simplify deployment to AWS, we make use of [`kes`](http://devseed.com/kes/), a tool for CloudFormation deployment.
+It can be installed with:

+    $ npm install -g kes

 - You MUST create a bucket on S3 that is used for storing deployment artifacts and metadata csv files.
 - Update `.kes/config.yml` and enter the name of the bucket.
 - If direct access to the elasticsearch instance is needed from fixed IP address, copy `.env.example` to `.env` and add your IP address there.
--  In the APIGateway console select the sat-api, click on the Binary Support menu on the left and add `'*'` as the Binary media type.
+- Deploy the system with `kes`.
+It can take some time for AWS to create the various resources, so be patient.

       $ kes cf deploy -r us-east-1

-Replace us-east-1 with any desired region.
+    Replace `us-east-1` with any desired region.
 This will deploy the CloudFormation stack, which includes API Gateway, Lambda functions, Step Functions, CloudWatch Rules, Elasticsearch, and associated IAM Roles.
-Additional calls of 'kes cf deploy' will update the existing CloudFormation stack.
+Additional calls of `kes cf deploy` will update the existing CloudFormation stack.

+- Once the system is initialized, go to the API Gateway console and select the "sat-api-..." entry, click on the _Settings_ menu, and then click _Add Binary Media Type_ option and add `'*'` as the Binary media type.

 The Landsat and Sentinel ingestors are run as Step Functions every 12 hours (Landsat at 6:00 and 18:00, Sentinel at 0:00 and 12:00), as can be seen under the CloudWatch Rules console.
 They can be disabled from the console.